-5. APPENDIX - MODEL FOR PERIODIC DISCLOSURES FOR FINANCIAL PRODUCTS investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any objective and that the investee companies follow good governance
+5. APPENDIX - MODEL FOR PERIODIC DISCLOSURES FOR FINANCIAL PRODUCTS investment means an economic activity that objective and that the investee companies follow good governance

 The model for periodic disclosures for financial products under the Sustainable Finance Disclosure Regulation is included on the next page.